Courses at the Library

 Tips and Events on Information Seeking

 The library also occasionally organises low-threshold activities to support your wellbeing and studies.
-For event dates and more information, please visit the Wellbeing events page.

 Read tips how to find and manage information.